 (d) The modalities envisaged for access ex situ;

-7. In case of commercialization of products based on the utilization of marine genetic resource of areas beyond national jurisdiction, Parties shall notify the clearing-house mechanism of information received from natural or juridical persons under their jurisdiction and control on such commercialization.
+7. In case of commercialization of products based on the utilization of marine genetic resources of areas beyond national jurisdiction, Parties shall notify the clearing-house mechanism of information received from natural or juridical persons under their jurisdiction and control on such commercialization.

 Article 10 bis